wendyverdonk93/docs/content/api/transactions/cancel_transaction.md

 ----------------
 __status__ | string

 The status of the order.
+Options: cancelled

 ----------------
 __exclude_order__ | integer